MewsSystems/fiscalizations/README.md

 **Hoteliers**

 The hoteliers who choose Mews share our passion for innovation and they don’t accept the status quo.
-They’re using our technology to rethink physical spaces, services and guest experiences.
+They’re using our technology to rethink physical spaces, services, and guest experiences.

 **Guests**